cb-nw-3/m4-3-react--state/__workshop/exercise-1.md

 # Exercise 1: Initial Structure

+As always, start by running `yarn install` to install all dependencies.
+Then, `yarn start` starts a development server.

 This workshop comes with some data - in particular, it's an array of books.
 Many of them are wonderful, and are worth checking out.
 Especially for folks who are into sci-fi/fantasy!

 Inside our `App.js`, we're importing that data.
 Check out `data.js` to see what it looks like.
 We'll want to pass `data.books` down to a new Typeahead component, so that the user can filter through this big list of books and find the one they're looking for.